-Assessment Evaluative Criteria Attributes Assessment Value Ø What are the estimated greenhouse gas emissions or enhanced carbon sequestration, and how does it impact the carbon budget, as defined by the Climate Action Plan?
-Environmental Co-Benefits Greenhouse gas emissions Benefits Ecosystem services Habitat/wildlife benefits 2.
-In what way and to what degree does it provide additional ecosystem services?
-To what extent does it protect, improve, or expand wildlife and fish habitat and/or affect flows in ways that improve ecological functions for native species?
-Additional Information
+Evaluative Criteria Attributes Assessment Value C 1.
+What are the estimated greenhouse gas emissions or enhanced carbon sequestration, and how does it impact the carbon budget, as defined by the Climate Action Plan?
+Environmental Co-Benefits Greenhouse gas emissions Benefits Ecosystem services Habitat/wildlife benefits provide additional ecosystem services?
+3. To what extent does it protect, improve, or expand wildlife and fish habitat and/or affect flows in ways that improve ecologica functions for native species?